jazcarate/koncierge/README.md

 so whoever consumes the information must provide enough information about the user for us to choose what experiments they should be part of.

-We found that knowing if a user participates in an experiment, and it figure out what variant they fall into are really similar concepts, so we came up with the idea of having _"variants all the way"_.
+We found that knowing if a user participates in an experiment, and it figures out what variant they fall into are really similar concepts, so we came up with the idea of having _"variants all the way"_.
 So an experiment is really just a variant on the world.
 The same syntax can apply to narrow down the focus of the experiment.
 A good example of this can be found in the [Variant all the way](#variant-all-the-way) example.